It’s important for you and your baby that you have a well-balanced diet during your pregnancy.

 Dairy foods and alternatives

 - Milk, cheese and yoghurt all contain calcium which is important for developing healthy bones and teeth.
-It’s good to choose the lower fat varieties such as semi-skimmed milk, low fat yoghurts and reduced fat cheese which all still contain the same amount of calcium but not as much fat.
+Try to choose the lower fat varieties such as semi-skimmed milk, low fat yoghurts and reduced fat cheese which all still contain the same amount of calcium but not as much fat.
 If you choose a dairy alternative to milk and yoghurt, it is important to choose the calcium fortified unsweetened varieties.

 Oils and spreads

 - Some fat in the diet is important to ensure we get essential fat soluble vitamins, but we need to make sure we eat the correct type of fats and only use a small amount.
-Unsaturated oils such as rapeseed, olive or sunflower oils are healthier choices than saturated fats like butter and lard.
+Unsaturated oils such as rapeseed, olive or sunflower oils are healthier choices than saturated fats like butter, ghee and lard.
 Swapping butter for a lower fat spread reduces your saturated fat intake.